TritonDataCenter/node-workflow/README.md

 or by embedding this module's API into your own system(s).
 The former will be easier to get up and running, but you should use the latter when:

-- You want to use the Worflow API in a (node.js) application that is not the bundled [REST API](http://joyent.github.io/node-workflow/workflowapi.html).
+- You want to use the Workflow API in a (node.js) application that is not the bundled [REST API](http://joyent.github.io/node-workflow/workflowapi.html).
 - You want to use a different backend storage system, or otherwise change the assumptions of the bundled REST API.